 Finding Savi's Workshop and Checking In

 Just getting to Savi's Workshop can be its own challenge.
 The areas of Batuu are not well-marked, and besides, pretty much everything is written in the native Aurebesh language.
 Since lightsaber-building is a covert operation, Savi's Workshop is unmarked.
 So unless you're looking at the map online or using the Disney Play app, aka your datapad, you may have a little trouble finding it.
+Even the sign is in Aurebesh.
+It says, "By Appointment Only."

 The inhabitants of Batuu aren't always as helpful as you might like.
-If you ask a cast member where you go to build a lightsaber, for example, they may ask instead, "Are you interested in purchasing some "scrap metal?"
+If you ask a cast member where you go to build a lightsaber, for example, they may ask instead, "Are you interested in purchasing some 'scrap metal?'"
 After all, you never know who is listening!
 The troops of the First Order can and do appear, along with Kylo Ren, so be prepared.
 Logistically speaking, the unmarked workshop is tucked into a set of buildings just across the way from Ronto Roasters between Droid Depot and Dok-Ondar's Den of Antiquities.

 Here are the lightsaber hilt options: